NicholasSynovic/nicholassynovic.github.io/content/summaries/u-net-convolutional-networks-for-biomedical-image-segmentation.md

 > Why should we care about this paper?

-We should care about this paper because it builds off of the ideas of a fully convolutional neural network for the purpose of semantic segmenetation, but introduces training techniques to reduce the number of training examples needed as well as a novel architecture to support training on few examples.
+We should care about this paper because it builds off of the ideas of a fully convolutional neural network for the purpose of semantic segmentation, but introduces training techniques to reduce the number of training examples needed as well as a novel architecture to support training on few examples.